Short- and Long-Term Effects & Health Risks of Marijuana

-When posed with the question “is weed harmful?,” many people will say no. However, relaxed societal views and an increasing number of states legalizing this drug don’t change the fact that there are many negative long-term effects of weed on the brain and body.
+When posed with the question “is weed harmful?,” many people will say no. However, relaxed societal views and an increasing number of states legalizing this drug don’t change the fact that there are many negative short- and long-term effects of smoking weed on the brain and body.

-So, what are the consequences of smoking weed?
+So, what are the long-term effects of marijuana?
 They extend beyond losing your motivation and getting “the munchies”.
-In this article, we’ll discuss some of the many health effects of marijuana.
+In this article, we’ll discuss marijuana side effects and some of the many short- and long-term marijuana health effects and risks of marijuana use.

 The high that arises from delta-9-tetrahydrocannabinol (THC) when smoking marijuana includes short-term effects such as:1